jlpteaching/ECS154B/lab4/lab4.md

 1. For each workload, what is the total number of instructions executed?
 2. For each workload, what is the CPI for the pipelined CPU with an *always not taken* branch predictor?
-3. Given the frequency assumptions above, what is the speedup of the pipelined design over the single cycle design?
+3. Given the frequency assumptions above, what is the speedup of the pipelined design over the single cycle design for each workload?

 ## Comparison of branch predictors

 In this part, you will run the benchmarks with the new branch predictors you designed, compare their performance, and explain why you see that performance.

 4. For each workload, what is the best performing branch predictor?
-5. What is the speedup of the best performing branch predictor compared to *always not taken*?
+5. What is the speedup of the best performing branch predictor compared to *always not taken* for each workload?
 6. Compare the workloads for which the global history predictor does better than the local history predictor.
 Look at the C code given in the `src/test/resources/c/` directory.
 Explain why the global history predictor does better than the local history predictor for one of these workloads.

 ## Area overhead of branch predictors